 What is the legal limit for Blood Alcohol Concentration (BAC) in most places?

 - The legal limit for operating a vehicle is typically .08% BAC for adults.
-Still, penalties increase significantly at higher levels, like Stavros's .18%.
+That said, penalties increase significantly at higher levels, like Stavros's .18%.
 Some states have lower limits for commercial drivers or drivers under 21.

 -